Observations on K-image Expansion of Image-Mixing Augmentation for Classification: Experiments and Discussion

-\paragraph{\chaaaaai{CIFAR-10/100}} \ \ We present classification test results on CIFAR-10 and 100~\citep{krizhevsky2009learning} datasets in Table~\ref{table:comparison_dcutmix_dmixup_cifar}.
-The results are obtained from the equivalent training and augmentation specific hyper-parameter setup used in \citet{yun2019cutmix}.
-Firstly, Table \ref{table:comparison_dcutmix_dmixup_cifar} (top) shows the superiority of DCutMix and DMixup over the other augmentation and regularization methods on CIFAR-100 dataset.
-With light-weight backbone PyramidNet-110 \citep{han2017deep}, DCutMix and DMixup improve the performance compared to \jhnips{the baselines (i.e. CutMix and Mixup)} by approximately 1\% and 0.32\%, respectively.
-For the deeper neural network PyramidNet-200, DCutMix and DMixup achieve the enhancement compared to \jhnips{the baselines} and DCutMix shows the lowest top-1 error compared to other baselines.
-Secondly, we evaluate our proposed methods on CIFAR-10 dataset as shown in Table \ref{table:comparison_dcutmix_dmixup_cifar} (bottom). \chaaaaai{We again observe that DCutMix and DMixup both achieved the performance enhancement.} Specifically, DCutMix shows the best performance among the baseline augmentation methods again. \jh{Finally, we further compare our DCutMix and DMixup with state-of-the-art image-mixing augmentation methods in Table \ref{table:compare_sota_mixing_augmentations}.
-DCutMix achieved not only better accuracy than PuzzleMix \citep{(PuzzleMix)kim2020puzzle} but also a competitive accuracy compared to the Co-Mixup \citep{(CoMixup)kim2021comixup}.
-Note that Co-Mixup has much more training time overhead (about 27 times) than ours due to the high optimization cost.} These overall results demonstrate effectiveness of the proposed K-image generalization for augmentation methods.
+We present classification test results on CIFAR-10 and 100~\cite{krizhevsky2009learning} datasets in Table~\ref{table:comparison_dcutmix_dmixup_cifar}.
+The results were obtained from the equivalent training and augmentation-specific hyper-parameter setup used in \cite{yun2019cutmix}.
+Firstly, Table \ref{table:comparison_dcutmix_dmixup_cifar} (left) presents the superiority of DCutMix and DMixup over the other augmentation and regularization methods on the CIFAR-100 dataset.
+First, for light-weight backbone PyramidNet-110 \cite{han2017deep}, DCutMix and DMixup improve the performance compared to \jhnips{the baselines (i.e., CutMix and Mixup)} by approximately 1\% and 0.32\%, respectively.
+For the deeper neural network PyramidNet-200, DCutMix and DMixup achieved the enhancement compared to \jhnips{the baselines}, and DCutMix shows the lowest top-1 error compared to other baselines.
+Secondly, we evaluate our proposed methods on the CIFAR-10 dataset as shown in Table \ref{table:comparison_dcutmix_dmixup_cifar} (right). \chaaaaai{We again observe that DCutMix and DMixup both achieved performance enhancement.} Specifically, DCutMix achieved the best performance among the baseline augmentation methods we tested.

+\paragraph{Comparsion to Recent Augmentation Methods} \yjr{Also, we further compare our DCutMix and DMixup with state-of-the-art image-mixing augmentation methods, including PuzzleMix~\cite{(PuzzleMix)kim2020puzzle}, Co-Mixup~\cite{(CoMixup)kim2021comixup}, and StyleMix~\cite{hong2021stylemix} , in Table \ref{table:compare_sota_mixing_augmentations}.
+As seen in the results, DCutMix achieved better accuracy than PuzzleMix and a competitive accuracy compared to the Co-Mixup. \yjr{We note that the proposed augmentation provides comparable classification performance with achieving superior calculation time compared with recently published augmentation methods such as StyleMix and Co-Mixup~\cite{kim2021comixup}.} Co-Mixup and StyleMix each require more training time overhead (over 20 times and 50 times) than ours due to the high optimization cost.
+These overall results demonstrate the effectiveness of the proposed K-image generalization for augmentation methods.}